 Every state has their famous urban legends, and these urban legends from Georgia are as purely Southern Gothic as it gets.
 From doomed love to terrifying tragedies to places where mysterious deaths are shockingly common, there is something dark underneath all that Southern charm.

 These Georgia ghost stories will have you more than campfire-ready.
 While many states share a few twisted tales, and there are strange legends with eerie similarities that pop up across the country and even the world, there is so much that is uniquely Georgian in their urban legends.

 Take a look at these creepy Georgia tales and get ready for Halloween early.
-Whether you like ghosts, mysterious crimes, or even vampires, Georgia has something for you.
+Whether you like ghosts, mysterious misdeeds, or even vampires, Georgia has something for you.

 During the fire, the fire department lacked nets or ladders able to deal with a building of its height.
-Some people were so terrified and desperate to escape from the doomed upper floors that they leapt out of the windows, and even threw their children out of them, directly into inadequate nets.
+Some people were so terrified and desperate to escape from the doomed upper floors that they leapt out of the windows, directly into inadequate nets.
 Today, the hotel still stands in Atlanta under the name the Ellis Hotel.
-Employees and guests report seeing ghosts, smelling smoke, and having their things randomly stolen.
+Employees and guests report seeing ghosts and smelling smoke.